What Does the Hanged Man Reversed Mean?

 Where the upright Hanged Man encourages deliberate suspension, the reversed version tends to indicate that the suspension has gone on too long or is no longer serving its original purpose.
 There is a feeling of being stuck without the accompanying wisdom that the pause was supposed to generate.
 The man has been hanging for too long, and the perspective has curdled into paralysis.

 This can manifest as chronic indecision, a reluctance to commit to a direction, or a pattern of starting things and not finishing them because the moment of choice feels too uncomfortable.
 In some readings, it simply reflects that circumstances outside your control have put your plans on hold, and the frustration of that external restriction has become its own kind of trap.
+If these patterns feel familiar across multiple areas of your life, the most important aspects of a natal chart can sometimes show you where they originate.

 Delays, Indecision, and the Refusal to Choose